Table Of Contents

 Take care of it and it’ll take care of you.

-If you happen to break the bottom base by accident and it is no longer watertight there are replacement parts available.
+If you happen to break the plastic used on the pan by accident and it is no longer watertight there are replacement parts available.
 If you’re nifty you could try a simple air mattress repair patch to cover the puncture.

-Anyone that is cutting materials with a wet saw.
+Anyone that is cutting materials with a wet tile saw.

 It is not necessarily just for tilers.